TMinRay/SPAPT/README.md

 # SPAPT
 Signal Processing for Analog Phaser Tomography.

-This is the digital singal processing simulation model for the Analog device cn0566 hybrid phaser kit.
+This project comprises tomography software featuring a graphical user interface (GUI) and a simulator designed for the Analog Devices CN0566 Hybrid Phase Kit.

 ## Project Overview
 Our project aims to pioneer the utilization of cost-effective one-dimensional analog phase array technology in radar tomography.
 By integrating the cn0566 phaser array onto a rotational platform, aligned axis with center of phaser, we aim to pioneer three-dimensional tomography synthesis through inventive signal processing algorithms.